lhl02531/python_examples/README.md

-# python_examples
+# Python examples

-some examples when i learn the python
+Record some examples in the learning python